 Family Background:

-Frances is a descendant of the Wirangu and Mirning Tribes from the West Coast of South Australia.
+Frances Rings is a descendant of the Mirning Tribe from the west coast of South Australia.

 Biography: